28 Jul Construction Recruitment on the up in the ‘New Normal’ era

 In London, developers are now in action to launch west London towers, a two-phase build project that will run alongside the District and Piccadilly tube lines.
 The first phase will be a 25 storey block of 195 homes and 520sqm of commercial space.

-Across Cambridgeshire building recruitment picks up the pace more projects are getting swiftly moved forward, with the latest being Abstract Securities plans to build around 300,000 sqft of offices, and Santander’s £188.3 million Milton Keynes Campus set to begin in the coming months.
+Across Cambridgeshire building recruitment picks up the pace more projects are getting swiftly moved forward, with the latest being Abstract Securities plans to build around 300,000 sqft of offices, along with other companies provided contracts for homes and apartments, many of which will be used as serviced apartments and air bnb as well as homing Cambridge city commuters.
+There is also Santander’s £188.3 million Milton Keynes Campus set to begin in the coming months.

 A trend also on the up is high-rise construction projects which have continued to see investment despite the initial setbacks of 9/11.